Monday, 6 April 2026

 A number of US and UK media outlets have argued the decision to go to war with Iran depended almost entirely on the assumption that a popular uprising by the people could lead to the elimination of the top leadership in Tehran.

-It was a reasonable assumption based on earlier mass demonstrations on the streets of Tehran, but what it ignored, or chose to dismiss was the large-scale crackdowns that followed and left thousands of protesters dead, The hope from Israel and the US was that Iranians would continue taking to the streets with greater confidence against the IRGC but instead they sheltered from dozens of devastating attacks on their cities..
+It was a reasonable assumption based on earlier mass demonstrations by the Iranian people on the streets of Tehran, but what it ignored, or chose to dismiss was the large-scale crackdowns that followed and left thousands of protesters dead, The hope from Israel and the US was that Iranians would continue taking to the streets with greater confidence against the IRGC but instead they sheltered from dozens of devastating attacks on their cities..

 The assumption made by US/ Israeli strategists was that, much as had happened in Syria under Assad, Hussein in Iraq, and Gaddafi in Libya, the remaining regime, facing a vacuum in decision-making, would have no option but to flee.

-External to Iran, many exiles have been drawn to the Shah of Iran/ Persia, Reza Pahlavi as a replacement leader but those within Iran see his family politically damaged because of his father's oppressive regime.
-What is more, is that without Pahlavi as a figurehead there is no alternative figure to take over the 'political revolution' necessary to eradicate the Ayatollah leadership.
+However, critics in NATO of the US/ Israeli approach are now arguing that while the majority of Iranians disagree with the regime on many issues, overall they do object a centralised and strict domestic form of governance, but do fear a national leaderless fragmentation of their country.
+External to Iran, many exiles have been drawn to the Shah of Iran/ Persia, Reza Pahlavi, but many within Iran see his family politically damaged because of his father's oppressive regime.
+What is more, is that without Pahlavi as a figure head there is no central figure to take over the 'political revolution' necessary to eradicate the Ayatollah leadership.

-Before declaring war, US and Israeli strategists assumed Kurds, Arabs, Baloch, Azeris, and Turkmen would view the regime’s weakness as a chance to replace it with a more liberal and open system that would allow them to secure rights through a new social contract and constitutional framework where they might gain equal participation in power and wealth.
+Additionally.
+US and Israeli strategists assumed Kurds, Arabs, Baloch, Azeris, and Turkmen would view the regime’s weakness as a chance to replace it with a more liberal and open system that would allow them to secure rights through a new social contract and constitutional framework where they might gain equal participation in power and wealth.

 Political comment